-In the prior post on Tuning the MCP Express (XE) Installation, I described how to modify the properties of the ODT and MARC terminal emulation windows, use the MCP's Automatic Display Mode (ADM) to configure the information the ODTs display, and eliminate the annoying waiting entry for
+In the prior post on Tuning the MCP Express (XE) Installation, I described how to modify the properties of the ODT and MARC terminal emulation windows, use the MCP's Automatic Display Mode (ADM) to configure the ODT displays, and eliminate the annoying waiting entry for

 SYSTEM/ESR/ASSISTANT that occurs after each halt/load.